IKF PAST NEWS

 On Saturday, April 5th, 2008, the guys at HCX International put together a powerful fight card at the Holiday Inn Convention Center in Tinley Park, Illinois.
 They brought amateur adult men and women in from Illinois, Ohio, Wisconsin and Michigan, many of whom were making their debuts in the ring, to energize fight fans with a Muay Thai Rules and Mixed Martial Arts event.
 They started the card with a fine Muay Thai Rules exhibition between Anthony Fearn and Tyler Smock, both of Illinois.
 These guys demonstrated to the crowd what could be expected when the fighting started later.
 Here Are The Results of the Night…

-Submitted by Michael Storm-IKF/ISCF Representative
+Submitted by Michael Storm, IKF/ISCF Representative

 1. Women's Featherweight Muay Thai